By Chris Woodburn

 - Flashlight/headlamp: Diamond Storm

-The last few items on this list are pretty key to safety, comfort and enjoyment of the backcountry elk hunt.
-First off are the Crocs, I do like to take my boots off back at the tent, so they can dry out and my feet can breathe a bit.
-The crocs help me get to the tree when nature calls and I don’t need to put on my boots just to get some relief.
-Also, keep yourself refreshed by cleaning up your cracks and crannies every now and again.
-I try to clean my feet, pits and other areas not to be discussed, prior to crawling into my sleeping bag.
-This helps me feel fresh and energized.
+The last few items on this list are pretty key to staying safe and being comfortable while on the backcountry elk hunt.
+First off, Crocs, I do like to take my boots off when I’m back at the tent, so my feet can breathe and the boots can dry out a bit.
+Crocs allow me to do just that, as they help me get to the quickly get to a tree when nature calls, so I don’t need to put on my boots just to get some relief.
+Also, regarding more comfort.
+I like to use baby wipes or grime boss to keep refreshed by cleaning up my cracks and crannies every now and again.
+Yes, I clean my feet, pits and other areas not to be discussed prior to crawling into my sleeping bag at night.
 Also, you may, probably will, cut yourself pretty good when in the woods.
 Keep a medical kit on you at all times.
-You don’t necessarily need to use a big, gigantic kit, but have something to take care of yourself when stuff happens.
-The kit I’m sharing can be used to slow the bleeding enough to get you out and to the hospital!
-I know I’ve had to use a band aid or two in the backcountry.
-Ensure you some aspirin, ibuprofen, Benadryl, and if you need an EpiPen in your pack.
+You don’t necessarily need to use a big, gigantic kit, but you need something to take care of yourself when stuff happens and it usually does for me… The kit I’m sharing can be used to slow the bleeding enough to get you out and to the hospital!
+I’ve had to use a band aid, or two, in the backcountry, so I make sure I can address cuts quickly.
+Some additional things you need to make sure you have on your persons are aspirin, ibuprofen, Benadryl, and if you need an EpiPen in your pack.
 I’ve had a run in with bees before, and if I didn’t have that stuff available I would have been really bad off!
+Please, I can’t stress it enough!
+Have a medical kit!
+I also love having the safety of a Garman InReach Mini.
+I use this to tether to my cell phone, so I can send and receive texts to and from my family on a daily basis.
+This allows them to know I’m safe and secure, or if I need help packing out… Oh, one last thing I make sure I have with me while on the hunt… Toilet paper, better yet…dry toilet paper… I use a simple little dry sack clipped to my pack, so I can get quick access to the TP.

 - Camp Shoes: Crocs